aws/Jobs-for-AWS-IoT-embedded-sdk/README.md

 ## AWS IoT Jobs client library
 *(part of the AWS IoT Device SDK for Embedded C)*

-AWS IoT jobs can be used to define a set of remote operations that are sent to and executed on one or more devices connected to AWS IoT.
+AWS IoT Jobs can be used to define a set of remote operations that are sent to and executed on one or more devices connected to AWS IoT.
 For documentation of the service, please see the [AWS Iot Developer Guide](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html).
 Interactions with the jobs service use MQTT, a lightweight publish-subscribe protocol.
-This library provides a convenience API to compose and recognize the MQTT topic strings used by the jobs service.
+This library provides a convenience API to compose and recognize the MQTT topic strings used by the Jobs service.
 The library is written in C compliant with ISO C90 and MISRA C:2012, and is distributed under the [MIT Open Source License](LICENSE).